LMSW vs. LCSW – What’s the difference?

 info SPONSORED

-Neither social work license is better or worse than the other—LMSW and LCSW designations can each potentially lead to a fulfilling social work career.
-Both of these credentials require an on-campus or Online Master of Social Work from a school of social work that’s been accredited by the Council on Social Work Education (CSWE).
+Neither social work license is better or worse than the other—LMSW and LCSW designations can each lead to a fulfilling social work career.
+Both of these credentials require an on-campus or online Master of Social Work from a school of social work that’s been accredited by the Council on Social Work Education (CSWE).

 The main difference between someone with an LCSW and someone with an LMSW is that the latter works professionally to coordinate services and therapy for individuals, groups, families and communities.
-An LMSW can also provide certain types of therapy (like psychotherapy) under the supervision of a licensed psychologist or psychiatrist.
+An LMSW can provide certain types of therapy (like psychotherapy) under the supervision of a licensed psychologist or psychiatrist.
 An LCSW has similar responsibilities, but they hold specialized knowledge about social work in a clinical application.
 This allows them to provide therapy independently or supervise an LMSW.

 Similarities

 Either social work license can provide social workers with many career possibilities.
 Both LMSWs and LCSWs work professionally to help people or groups through tough situations such as domestic conflicts, substance abuse, post-traumatic stress disorder, and medical or mental illnesses.
 They may choose to focus on helping specific populations like women, the elderly, children, or minorities.
-Since the field encompasses a lot of different specialties, LCSWs and LMSWs may start off working in a clinical setting and later decide to switch into macro practice and vice versa.
+Since the field encompasses a lot of different specialties, LCSWs and LMSWs may start off working in a clinical setting and later decide to switch into macro practice or vice versa.

 Under the domain of the social work profession, both LMSWs and LCSWs must abide by social work ethics and strive for the health and safety of all their clients.
 The National Association of Social Workers (NASW), the leading professional organization for those in social work, has a code of ethics and standards of conduct that are widely recognized by social workers of all levels and in all practice settings.